MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 ### ![Tools](../images/menu_tools.png) Tools

- * **Zoom to background layer extent** - zoom to the bounding box of the current background layer
  * **Align background** - align the current background layer, this can be done manually or from the image alignment database *(requires network connectivity)*
  * **Apply stored offset to imagery** - apply stored offset, if it exists, for the current background layer
- * **Background properties** - adjust properties of the background layer, currently only a combined contrast/brightness control *(non-persistent)*
  * **Add imagery from OAM** - query OAM for layers in the current map view and display a list allowing to add them to the local configuration
  * **More imagery tools**
-    * **Flush background tile cache** - empty the on device cache for the current background
-    * **Flush overlay tile cache** - empty the on device cache for the current overlay
+    * **Update imagery layer configuration** - download a current version of the imagery layer configuration. *(requires network connectivity)*
-    * **Flush all tile caches"" - empty all on device tile caches
+    * **Flush all tile caches"" - empty all on device tile caches.
- * **Reset OAuth** - reset the OAuth tokens, This will force reauthorisation the next time you upload.
+ * **Reset OAuth** - reset the OAuth tokens, this will force reauthorisation the next time you upload.
  * **Authorise OAuth** - start authorisation process immediately. *(requires network connectivity)*

 ### ![Find](../images/ic_menu_search_holo_light.png) Find